The order of the sections is mostly in the order of discovery while I researched

 Smaller vehicles with tiny engines have better gas mileage, but I don't want something super tiny, because:

 I'd prefer to have an electric vehicle, and set up a solar array to charge the car.
-But there are no electric charging stations in Peru.
+That's great for getting around locally with no fuel cost.
+However, for long trips there are no electric charging stations in Peru.

 While keeping aerodynamics for fuel efficiency.